mhendrey/sketchnu/docs/source/hyperloglog.rst

 The Basics
 ----------

-A sketch that estimates the number of unique elements, cardinality, that have been added into the sketch.
+A sketch that estimates the number of unique elements (cardinality) that have been added into the sketch.

 A HyperLogLog is initialized with a given precision, `p`, which specifies the